Digitalisation and digital transformation, what does that mean?

 While new media service providers such as Spotify or Netflix are changing the music and film industry, platforms like booking.com or Airbnb are putting the hotel industry under pressure.
 They themselves do not possess a single hotel (yet), nor do they rent rooms of their own, but they are already radically changing the behaviour of everyone involved.
 And the guests usually are the drivers of development.
 After all, they are familiar with smart solutions that are comfortable and easy to use in their private environment.
 Lights, blinds or power outlets – at home, everything can conveniently be controlled.
 This leads to higher expectations that smart solutions and the comfort that they bring can be found everywhere.
 For the hotel industry this might, for example, mean this: The room is booked and reviewed on Booking.com, Google Maps takes care of the journey, a city tour is planned with CityMaps2go and a restaurant is selected through TripAdvisor.
 The hotel itself is not involved!
 Therefore, it is a vital task for the hotel industry to face the challenge by providing smart solutions and digitally accompanying the guest between arrival and departure at the hotel in order to improve their experience.
 The result is a new kind of customer loyalty, while at the same time the own offer is presented in the best way possible.

-Read the next post to learn what solutions the hotel industry is already relying on and where there is still room to improve your own services.
+Read the next post to find out what solutions the industry is already relying on and how that can serve as a role model for the hotel industry.

 Yours sincerely Frank Gerhardt,